 If the item you're looking for is checked out to someone else, you can request that a hold be placed on it.
-When the item is returned, the Lending Staff will set the item aside for you, and you will receive either an email or an automated telephone call from our Telephone Notification System, informing you that your hold is ready to pick up.
+When the item is returned, the lending staff will set the item aside for you, and you will receive an email informing you that your hold is ready to pick up.

 - Who can place